HossamRefaat/HossamRefaat/README.md

 CS Student, Competitive Programmer
 ----------------------------------

-* 🌍  I'm based in Minia, Egypt
+* 🌍  I'm based in Cairo, Egypt
 * ✉️  You can contact me at [hossamrefaatmazmaz17@gmail.com](mailto:hossamrefaatmazmaz17@gmail.com)
-* 🧠  I'm learning problem solving skills in programming
+* 🧠  I'm learning Backend development using ASP.Net
-* ⚡  I aspire to learn backend development in the future
+* ⚡  I aspire to learn Cloud computing in the future

 ### Skills